How to track sleep on a smartwatch or fitness tracker

 How to sleep better

-You already know to avoid caffeine, phone and computer screens and heavy meals before bed.
-If you're still struggling to drift off despite that, though, here are some tips you might not have thought of.
+Common tips to help you sleep better include avoiding caffeine, your mobile phone or laptop and heavy meals before bed.
+If you're still struggling to drift off despite that, though, here are some other ideas to try out.

 - Stick to regular sleeping hours, even if you've had a bad night's sleep the night before.
 'Catching up on sleep' is tempting, but can disrupt your routine.